adriankubinyete/solsRadar/README.md

 ---

 ## Post-notes
-This project was severely vibe-coded with chatgpt and grok at like 3am in the morning.
+This project was severely vibe-coded with claude, chatgpt and grok at like 3am in the morning.

 Made with ❤️ to whoever finds it useful.